michaelperrin/sf-rabbitmq-test/README.md

 # Test of Symfony / RabbitMQ / Docker

-A very simple project to reproduce an issue with Symfony and RabbitMQ.
+A very simple project to reproduce an issue with Symfony and RabbitMQ. **[EDIT] Problem solved and commited in this project.**

 Related StackOverflow question: http://stackoverflow.com/questions/39640489/error-reading-data-while-executing-a-rabbitmq-consumer-in-symfony